jogeshgupta963/make4thon/Readme.md

 # Sahaya
-(track prize winner in makeathon4 sponsored by mlh)
+(track prize winner in makeathon4 sponsored by mlh and organised by mlsc tiet)

 ## Project  Description :
 <p> Name is particularly aimed at solving some of the major issues an army person faces in a base camp.
 The major solutions we are trying to add in this project are :<br>